wmacevoy/facts/README.md

 You are now in the FACTS function call that failed.
 Usually you want to extract the specific failure into a seperate FACTS check, so you can set a breakpoint for that  (`b facts_YOUR_AD_HERE_function`) and follow the steps into the failure there.

 Enjoy your fact checking!

+## Optional Automatic Fact Finding

+Note the compiler may rearrange or eliminate `FACTS()` while optimizing code.
+If that is true, `FACTS_REGISTER_AUTO` may fail to automatically find all the facts.
+Making an explicit `FACTS_REGISTER_ALL` is reliable even if you are building tests with memory optimizations.

+Replacing `FACTS_REGISTER_ALL` with `FACTS_REGISTER_AUTO` will ignore the explict registration and scan memory facts groups.
+This is nice when rapidly creating tests.
+The `--facts_register_all` option will generate `FACTS_REGISTER_ALL` for portable testing.